 Carschooling: How to Homeschool on the Go

-How do you homeschool when you are never home and always on the go?
-You carschool!
+I don’t know about you, but for homeschoolers we are rarely found actually at home.
+So, how do we homeschool when you we are never home and always on the go?
+We carschool!

 Carschooling is a fantastic way to learn on while you’re on the go.
 If you are anything like us and find yourself in the car more than at home it might be the perfect way to sneak in some extra lessons.